• Home |

 Cost and Availability

-In the not-so-distant past, the .40 S&W was incredibly popular with both law enforcement and civilian shooters.
+In the not-so-distant past, the .40 S&W was extremelyly popular with both law enforcement and civilian shooters.
 However, as the 9mm’s popularity has surged, the .40’s has waned.
-As a result, both handgun and ammo options are dwindling.
+As a result, handgun and ammo options are both dwindling.

 The waning popularity of .40 S&W has led to increased prices.
-Investing in bulk .40 S&W purchases can be a cost-effective strategy to maintain your shooting regimen and personal safety needs.
+Investing in bulk .40 S&W purchases can be a cost-effective strategy to maintain your shooting regimen.

-The 10mm is a powerful defensive load, and is also popular among handgun hunters.
-If you live in an area where local critters are known to attack, then the 10mm deserves your serious consideration.
+The 10mm is a powerful defensive load, and is popular among handgun hunters for that very reason.
+If you live in an area where critters are known to attack, then the 10mm deserves your serious consideration.

 Recoil

-The main reason the FBI abandoned the 10mm Auto is that many of its agents were overpowered by the round's hard-hitting recoil.
-It was particularly difficult for them to make fast, accurate follow-up shots – a crucial skill in their line of work.
+The main reason the FBI abandoned the 10mm Auto is its hard-hitting recoil, which overwhelmed many agents.
+They found it particularly difficult to make fast, accurate follow-up shots – a crucial skill in their line of work.

 The recoil of the 10mm isn’t for the faint of heart.
 It certainly doesn’t make for a fun day of high-volume target shooting.
-Since it takes practice to develop proficiency, this is a major drawback for most shooters.
+Since proficiency takes practice, this is a significant drawback for most shooters.

 Power and Penetration